ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     As an example, our .csv file is called *SampleDataStore.csv*.
 It includes columns, such as *id*, *firstname*, *lastname*, *title*, *creditcard* and so on.

 3. Set up a file in .xml format (similar to our example below) that defines the schema for your data file.
-Name this schema file `edm.xml`, and configure it as follows:

-    For each column in the database, include a line that uses the syntax `<Field name="" unique="" searchable=""/>`, as follows.
+Name this schema file `edm.xml`, and configure such that for each column in the database, you have a line that uses the syntax `<Field name="" unique="" searchable=""/>`.

-    - Indicate its field name by using the syntax `Field name="fieldname"`, where "fieldname" is the column name in the .csv file.
+    - Indicate a field's name by using the syntax `Field name="fieldname"`, where "fieldname" is the column name in the .csv file.
-    - Indicate whether the field contains unique values by using the syntax `unique="true"` or `unique="false"`.
+    - Indicate whether a field contains unique values by using the syntax `unique="true"` or `unique="false"`.
 (Social Security numbers, Employee ID numbers, drivers license numbers, etc. are unique, but dates of birth, first names, last names, etc. are not.)
-    - Indicate whether the column should be searchable by using the syntax `searchable="true"` or `searchable="false"`.
+    - Indicate whether a column should be searchable by using the syntax `searchable="true"` or `searchable="false"`.
 (A value of *true* indicates it should be searchable).
 No more than five of the 32 fields per database should be searchable.

     As an example, the following .xml file defines the schema for our example *SampleDataStore* database.
 Here, we specified three fields (`firstname`, `creditcard`, and `ssn`) as searchable for EDM classification.
 (You can copy our example and modify it for your use.)